MichalLytek/type-graphql/docs/unions.md

 }
 ```

-Be aware that when your query/mutation return type (or field type) is an union, you have to return an specific instance of the object type class.
-Otherwise, `graphql-js` will not be able to detect the underlying GraphQL type correctly when you use plain JS objects.
+Be aware that when the query/mutation return type (or field type) is a union, we have to return a specific instance of the object type class.
+Otherwise, `graphql-js` will not be able to detect the underlying GraphQL type correctly when we use plain JS objects.

-**Et Voilà!** You can now build the schema and make the example query 😉
+**Et Voilà!** We can now build the schema and make the example query 😉

 ```graphql
 query {